ajsExodus/SPB_Group_Mentoring_Session/README.md

 AJ Sanchez–DSC Mentor // V2: August 25, 2023

-The information presented in these slides should not be construed as representing or coming from Springboard.
+The information presented in these resources (PDF, ipynb, and HTML) should not be construed as representing or coming from Springboard.

 Such information is being shared for educational and informational purposes only and should not be construed as professional advice.